modernancientgenomes/modernancientgenomes.github.io/index.md

 {% capture text %}

-Sedimentary DNA (sedaDNA) is ancient environmental DNA which involves retrieving genetic material from environments where multiple organism will contribute to it.
+Sedimentary DNA (sedaDNA) is ancient environmental DNA that involves retrieving genetic material from environments where multiple organisms will contribute to it.
 However, the computational analysis of sedaDNA both faces the problems of ancient DNA and environmental DNA where multiple contributing species need to be deconvoluted.
 We craft exciting new tools to be able to analyze sedaDNA datasets for hominins, eukaryotes and microbes.

 {:.center}
 {% endcapture %}